palashman/Mahou/README.md

 **v2.3.4.0**<br/>

-- :gem: Added tabs switch by wheel scroll in main window.
+- 💎 Added tabs switch by wheel scroll in main window.
-- :gem: Added new function - input uppercase indicator for language panel and tooltips.
+- 💎 Added new function - input uppercase indicator for language panel and tooltips.
-- :memo: Little translation fixes.
+- 📝 Little translation fixes.

 **v2.3.3.3**<br/>

-- :gem: Added new feature - Language Panel. (uses some code of [JustUI](https://github.com/BladeMight/JustUI))
+- 💎 Added new feature - Language Panel. (uses some code of [JustUI](https://github.com/BladeMight/JustUI))
-- :gem: Added new Hotkey to toggle Language Panel visibility.
+- 💎 Added new Hotkey to toggle Language Panel visibility.
-- :bug: Fixed bugs in UI.
+- 🐛 Fixed bugs in UI.

 **v2.3.1.7**<br/>

-- :bug: Fixed transparent color and flags together producing both text and flags.
+- 🐛 Fixed transparent color and flags together producing both text and flags.
-- :bug: Fixed caret lang display in Firefox was stuck on screen on mouse wheel.
+- 🐛 Fixed caret lang display in Firefox was stuck on screen on mouse wheel.
-- :bug: Fixed error on first startup when Mahou.ini not exist.
+- 🐛 Fixed error on first startup when Mahou.ini not exist.
-- :bug: Fixed delete dialog conflict with caret lang display on windows 10.
+- 🐛 Fixed delete dialog conflict with caret lang display on windows 10.
-- :bug: Fixed wrong rule in combined refresh of flags in Mouse Lang Display and tray flags while mouse tip was disabled but display mouse tooltip always was enabled.
+- 🐛 Fixed wrong rule in combined refresh of flags in Mouse Lang Display and tray flags while mouse tip was disabled but display mouse tooltip always was enabled.

 **v2.3.1.4**<br/>

-- :bug: fixed serious x64 bug from v2.3.1.3(which has been reloaded too).
+- 🐛 fixed serious x64 bug from v2.3.1.3(which has been reloaded too).
-- :bug: Fixed tray flags & tooltip flags confilct.
+- 🐛 Fixed tray flags & tooltip flags confilct.

 **v2.3.0.7~v2.3.1.3**<br/>

-- :gem: Added new feature - One(global) layout.
+- 💎 Added new feature - One(global) layout.
-- :gem: Added new feature - Always show mouse tooltip.
+- 💎 Added new feature - Always show mouse tooltip.
-- :speech_balloon: Added new tooltips.
+- 💬 Added new tooltips.
-- :gem: Added new feature, flags in language tooltips.
+- 💎 Added new feature, flags in language tooltips.
 🐛 Fixed double hotkey feature for only-modifiers hotkeys (from v2.3.0.5).

 **v2.3.0.6**<br/>

-- :gem: Fixed serious bug in Convert Multiple Words function from v2.3.0.5.
+- 💎 Fixed serious bug in Convert Multiple Words function from v2.3.0.5.

 **v2.3.0.5**<br/>

-- :bug: Fixed double hotkey ability was inacessible until restart in v2.3.0.0.
+- 🐛 Fixed double hotkey ability was inacessible until restart in v2.3.0.0.
-- :gem: Fixed serious uncompatibility between Scroll-Tip and Convert Multiple words as Scroll hotkey.
+- 💎 Fixed serious uncompatibility between Scroll-Tip and Convert Multiple words as Scroll hotkey.
-- :bug: Fixed Mahou wasn't start up if fonts or colors are wrongly configured in Mahou.ini.
+- 🐛 Fixed Mahou wasn't start up if fonts or colors are wrongly configured in Mahou.ini.
-- :gem: Fixed Mahou was clearing catched words on Ctrl+Any key(even modifier) modifiers were excluded.
+- 💎 Fixed Mahou was clearing catched words on Ctrl+Any key(even modifier) modifiers were excluded.
-- :memo: Fixed some typos in Russian UI translation. подсказки языка лампочкой Scroll-Lock и функции Конвертации нескольких слов настроенной на Scroll-Lock.
+- 📝 Fixed some typos in Russian UI translation. подсказки языка лампочкой Scroll-Lock и функции Конвертации нескольких слов настроенной на Scroll-Lock.

 **v2.3.0.0**<br/>
-- :gem: Added Restart Hooks on each Mahou hotkey action end.
+- 💎 Added Restart Hooks on each Mahou hotkey action end.
-- :gem: Hotkeys overhaul migrated to Windows-style(RegisterHotkey()) which is a way more stable.
+- 💎 Hotkeys overhaul migrated to Windows-style(RegisterHotkey()) which is a way more stable.
-- :gem: Added AltGr support for switch layout with one key.
+- 💎 Added AltGr support for switch layout with one key.
-- :gem: Updated Convert Multiple words style to new Hotkeys style.
+- 💎 Updated Convert Multiple words style to new Hotkeys style.
 - [...](https://github.com/BladeMight/Mahou/releases/v2.3.0.0)

 **v2.1.2.6**<br/>
-- :gem: Added Persistent layout function for processes.
+- 💎 Added Persistent layout function for processes.

 **v2.1.2.0~v2.1.2.3**<br/>
-- :gem: Added support for getconkbl.dll, which adds support for console apps right layout recognition.
+- 💎 Added support for getconkbl.dll, which adds support for console apps right layout recognition.
 ONLY x86 version of both(Mahou and getconkbl.dll) are supported. (you can get dll from [here]( https://github.com/Elfy/getconkbl), put it in directory where Mahou.exe is)
-- :bug: Fixed some clipboard restore issues.
+- 🐛 Fixed some clipboard restore issues.
-- :gem: Added Shift+CapsLock to by key switch.
+- 💎 Added Shift+CapsLock to by key switch.
-- :speech_balloon: Updated tooltip appear style, :rocket: now faster (re)show, and timeout to hide to 20 sec.
+- 💬 Updated tooltip appear style, 🚀 now faster (re)show, and timeout to hide to 20 sec.
-- :gem: Updated translation to dictionary style.
+- 💎 Updated translation to dictionary style.

 **v2.1.1.2~v2.1.1.6**<br/>
 - Updated wiki.